frees-io/freestyle/docs/src/main/tut/docs/effects/validation/README.md

 ### valid

-`valid` lifts a valid value to the program without accumulating any errors.
+`valid` lifts a valid value to the program without accumulating any errors:

 ```tut:book
 import cats.instances.list._